pavankumarh14/Beacon/README.md

 and say **“yes”** to save the final plan.
 The receipt clearly states that it is a saved plan, not a live reservation or other external action.

+For direct questions such as **“Explain quantum computing,” “What is photosynthesis?”** or **“Who was Ada Lovelace?”**, Beacon uses Wikipedia's public API to show a live source-backed summary and a source link instead of entering the planning flow.

 ## Voice-to-plan workflow

 1. Speak a goal, such as “Plan dinner for four tonight” or “Plan a weekend trip.”